Meet Dan Berlin

-On October 14-15, 2015, Intrepid Travel and Team See Possibilities will ascend the Inca Trail nonstop to the historic site of Machu Picchu in Peru.
-If successful, Dan will become the first blind runner to complete this feat.
+On October 14-15, 2015, Intrepid Travel and Team See Possibilities ascended the Inca Trail nonstop to the historic site of Machu Picchu in Peru.
+Dan became the first blind runner to complete this feat.
 The 26-mile trek ascends from approximately 9,000 feet to over 14,000 feet elevation.
-Hikers typically take four days, but the team plans to complete the ascent nonstop.
-This will be a major test of athletic and mental strength, and an intimate encounter with nature in one of the most breathtaking and picturesque landscapes on Earth.
+Hikers typically take four days, but Dan Berlin and Team See Possibilities conquered the Inca Trail in 13 hours.

 Check out their journey below

 You sure can!
 We’re always keen to accommodate any special needs on our regular departures, but we do need prior notice to make the suitable arrangements.
 Please be aware that our leaders are not specially trained to guide travelers with special needs, so travelers would need to bring their own helper and discuss with our customer team whether the trip is right for them or not.

 Short answer: yes.
 Our private groups team can organize a private departure pretty much anywhere in the world, including the Inca Trail and Mt.
 Kilimanjaro.
 The only condition is that you need a minimum of 2 people wanting to travel for at least 5 days.
 Find out more about our private groups department here.